hsf-training/hsf-training-ssh-webpage/_episodes/02-basics.md

 {: .output}

 which is perfectly normal.
 In the next step, the server will ask you for your password, please note the password will not appear on the screen and will be invisible.
 After that, you should see a command line prompt and are now connected.

-Once you are connected, the next important step is to disconnect.
+Once you are connected, you will now be able to do your work on the remote computer.
+After your work is complete you should disconnect.
 To do so, just type ``exit`` and press return (enter), and your connection will be closed.
 Another option is entering ``Ctrl-D`` as a shortcut.

 > ## Warning: Long running jobs
-> Don't run long-running and CPU or memory heavy jobs on login nodes like
+> Don't run long-running and CPU or memory heavy jobs on login nodes.
-> the one you just used.
-> Login nodes, which describe a shared computer system that serves as an entry point for users to interact with a cluster, are shared
+> Login nodes, which is an entry point for users to interact with a cluster, are shared
 > resources for all users and it's not very polite and, mostly, it is also not
 > permitted to occupy them with calculations that could be done on dedicated
 > machines.